Independence Skills for School

 Going to school is a big change for most children with a new environment, new adults, new expectations and new routines to learn.

 Developing independence skills in young children takes time, patience and lots of encouragement.
-By giving your child the chance to try new things, make mistakes and try again, it will encourage them to be independent; keep praising your child and they will keep trying.
+By giving your child the chance to practise new things, make mistakes and try again, it will encourage them to be independent; keep praising your child and they will keep trying.

 Your daily routine offers lots of opportunities for this!